bitquid-labs/BNB-Bangkok-Hack/README.md

 ## Core Features

+**Users need to deposit tBNB or BTC from BSC testnet in order to get bqBTC ( native version of BTC on BSC testnet ) which is utilized as a unified asset for Cover purchase, Depositing into underwriting pools and claim payout.**

 1. **Purchase Cover:**
    Users can browse through a selection of risks, select a coverage tenure and amount, and secure their BTCFi position.
 This feature is fully integrated with non-custodial wallets, enabling seamless transactions.